turbot/steampipe-mod-net-insights/controls/docs/ssl/ssl_certificate_overview.md

 This benchmark performs various standard checks on your domain certificates, for example:

 - Is my certificate valid?
-- Is my certificate expired (or expires soon)?
+- Is my certificate expired (or expiring soon)?
 - Is my certificate revoked by the certificate authority (CA)?
 - Is my certificate using any insecure key?